 2. Conducting virtual team building activities

 Remote work provides flexibility in the work schedule that can be a challenge when you are looking for opportunities to conduct team bonding activities.
-You want team members to get to know one another, share ideas, and work together to achieve shared objectives within the constraints of remote work.
+You want team members to get to know one another, share ideas(like regular team brainstorms, make money online, & more), and work together to achieve shared objectives within the constraints of remote work.

 Therefore, virtual team-building exercises are designed to allow remote team members to interact, discuss ideas, and build your team’s communication and mutual trust.
 You can make it easier for teams to participate when you conduct them asynchronously.